Archive for the ‘Language Revitalization’ Category

 Needless to say, this would be a tremendous tragedy for the world.

 Fortunately there are very good efforts going on to grow the speaking community, including immersion schools, television programs and passionate individual efforts.
 And yet the resources on the web to answer the question “How would I say that in Hawaiian?” are still fairly limited.
-We are extremely excited to be working with National Geographic Fellow, Dr. Elizabeth Lindsey, on a project to record a significant number of Hawaiian phrases into Mightyverse.
-We are currently at 109 phrases and hope to grow that number dramatically in the coming months.
+We are extremely excited to have worked with National Geographic Fellow, Dr. Elizabeth Lindsey, on a project to record Hawaiian phrases into Mightyverse.
+We are currently at 109 phrases and hope to grow that number with the help of other native speakers.
 Stay tuned as we work to develop a collection of Hawaiian language that can be useful for people who want to have Hawaiian language and culture live on through them!

 Here’s a fun place to start – some great Hawaiian phrases to practice.